top of page

 Q2.
 What is the Five Aspects Model in mental performance training?
 The Five Aspects Model is a framework that examines the interconnected elements influencing athletic performance.
 It looks at five components: situation, cognition, emotion, physiology, and behavior.
 This holistic approach helps mental performance consultants understand how these elements interact and influence an athlete's performance.

 Q3.
 How do sport psychologists measure the effectiveness of CBT interventions?
 Sport psychologists use pre and post-intervention metrics, such as the Psychological Characteristics Related to Sport Performance Questionnaire (CPRD), to evaluate CBT outcomes.
-They track changes in stress control and self-confidence, and establish feedback loops between athletes and consultants to assess progress and refine interventions.
+They track changes in stress control and self-confidence, establishing feedback loops between athletes and consultants to assess progress and refine interventions.

 Q4.
 What are some CBT techniques used in mental sports performance training?
 Common CBT techniques in mental sports performance training include thought records for identifying negative self-talk, reframing techniques for performance-related beliefs, behavioral experiments to test performance assumptions, and daily thought diaries.
 These tools help athletes recognize and change unhelpful thought patterns.